 We all love Chinese Cuisine, be it Indo-Chinese or authentic Chinese food.
-Cantonese style is a very popular Chinese food which originated from Guangdong Province.
+Cantonese style is a very popular Chinese food which originated from Guangzhou Province.
 Cantonese food is very popular food among Chinese and all around the world.
-The flavor in Cantonese food is mainly imparted from the wonderful aromatic sauces like soy, fish sauce, oyster sauce and rice wine vinegar, strong flavored sesame oil gives a nice smoky flavor.
+The flavor in Cantonese chicken is mainly imparted from the wonderful aromatic sauces like soy, fish sauce, oyster sauce and rice wine vinegar, strong flavored sesame oil gives a nice smoky flavor.

 Cantonese chicken with mushrooms is a semi dry preparation I have for you guys today.
 A beautifully balance of flavor with loads of garlic and blend of sauces makes this dish a perfect starter or top it on plain boiled noodles and enjoy it.
 For authentic flavors use sesame oil, rice wine vinegar, soy, fish, oyster sauce.
 I have used button mushrooms here as I could not get hold of oyster mushroom.